nadeemramsing/metric-reporting-service/Plan.md

 - Testing, logging (error handling) and good documentation expected
 - Host app on AWS Lambda if possible (else, on other hosting apps)

+### For object validation before storing, use joi or yup

+### For storage, use Object, Map and then more complex Binary Tree implementations

 ### For documentation, use documentation generator: Swagger

 ### For CI/CD, use Github Actions Workflows